shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/bootstrapping-and-running-an-app/part-3-bootstrapping.md

 3. Swaps out the current loaded sgtk core for the one appropriate to the config.
 4. Initializes the engine, apps and frameworks.

-Usually bootstrapping should take care of everything that is needed for that engine to run successfully.
+{% include info title="Note" content="Usually bootstrapping should take care of everything that is needed for that engine to run successfully.
-However, in some situations, the engine may have specific setup requirements that fall outside of the bootstrap process, and must be handled separately.
+However, in some situations, the engine may have specific setup requirements that fall outside of the bootstrap process, and must be handled separately." %}

 ## Bootstrap Preperation